The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Theory

 \subsection{Counting planar arrangements}

 It is well known that the number of unconstrained arrangements of an $n$-vertex tree is $n!$.
+This is true given that arrangements are simply permutations, and unconstrained arrangements are not subject to any particular constraint, thus all vertex orderings are possible.
 Building on the fact that projective arrangements span over contiguous intervals \citep{Kuhlmann2006a}, \citet{Alemany2022b} studied the expected value of the random variable $\VD{\Rtree}$ in such arrangements by defining, as usual, a set of {\em segments} $\Phi_u$ associated to each vertex $u$, consisting of the segments associated to the subtrees $\SubRtree{u_1},\dots,\SubRtree{u_p}$ and $u$.
 A {\em segment} of a rooted tree $\SubRtree{u}$ is a segment within the linear ordering containing all vertices of $\SubRtree{u}$, an interval of length $\Nvert{\Root}{u}$ whose starting and ending positions are unknown until the whole tree is fully linearized; thus, a segment is a movable set of vertices within the linear ordering \citep{Alemany2022b}.
 For a vertex $u$, the set $\Phi_u$ is constructed from vertex $u$'s segment and the segments of its children $\outneighs{u}=\{u_1,\dots,u_k\}$ (Figure \ref{fig:theory:counting_arrangements:segments_of_trees}).
 Decomposing every vertex and its segments from the root to the leaves linearizes $\Rtree$ into a projective arrangement (Figure \ref{fig:theory:counting_arrangements:segments_of_trees}).
 This characterization led to a straightforward derivation of the total amount of projective arrangements of a rooted tree $\Rtree$ (Table \ref{table:introduction:results_summary})

 Using the structure of segments summarized above, we present a characterization of planar arrangements of free trees which helps to devise a method to generate planar arrangements u.a.r.
-(Section \ref{sec:theory:generating_arrangements:planar}) and to prove Theorem \ref{thm:introduction:E_pl_D} (Section \ref{sec:theory:E_pl_D}). \begin{proposition} The number of planar arrangements of an $n$-vertex free tree $\Ftree=(V,E)$, with $V=\{u_1,\cdots,u_n\}$ is
+(Section \ref{sec:theory:generating_arrangements:planar}) and to prove Theorem \ref{thm:introduction:E_pl_D} (Section \ref{sec:theory:E_pl_D}).
+To this aim, we define $\ProjFixed{\Root}$ as the set of projective arrangements of a rooted tree $\Rtree$ such that $\arr(\Root)=1$, and denote its size as $\NProjFixed{\Root}=|\ProjFixed{\Root}|$.
+Notice that when a vertex $u$ is fixed to the leftmost position, the planar arrangements in $\ProjFixed{u}$ are obtained by arranging the subtrees $\SubRtree{v}[u]$, $v\in\neighs{u}$, projectively to the right of $u$ in the linear arrangement.
+It is important to bear in mind that the operator $\fixed$ only fixes the root vertex $\Root$ to the leftmost position of the arrangement: the other vertices can be placed freely as long as the result is projective.